leopoldoagorio/solid-mechanics-ML/README.md

 - Bruno shared a [reference](https://doi.org/10.1016/j.advengsoft.2005.03.022) of structural optimization using ML model instead of FEA analyses.
 - Bruno shared a [reference](https://doi.org/10.1080/17415970600573411) of structural parameter identification using ML model instead of FEA analyses.
 - We decided to generate 1000 samples changing E, Lx, p and to predict the value of $u_x$ at $x$ = [ $L_x$ , $0$ , $0$ ]

+### 8.02.22
+- Data visualization seems to not be useful since we have an analytic solution for the displacements
+- Mauricio shares [this reference ](https://www.sciencedirect.com/science/article/pii/S2666990022000040)about surrogate modes to predict breast displacements field.
+-  Leo shows showed scripts to generate .csv results.
+Features [ $L_x$ ,  $E$ ,  $p$ ] targets  [ $u_x$ , $u_y$ , $u_z$ ]
+- Bruno contributes to the analytic solution of the uni-axial compression example.